magicbell-io/react-native-notifications-example/README.md

 1. Download Xcode
 2. Open the ios/NativeNotificationsTest.xcworkspace file in XCode
-3. Configure XCode with your Apple Developer credentials
+3. Open the "Signing & capabilities" screen in XCode and setup your Apple Developer credentials in the Signing section